mariosotil/river-framework/README.md

 - Takes advantage of this great library developed by [OpenNTF](http://www.openntf.org/main.nsf/project.xsp?r=project/OpenNTF%20Domino%20API)
 - The auto recycling is managed by OpenNTF Domino
+- Supports field size > 32K
+- Good to develop standalone Java programs, Servlets or XPages programs

 ## What I am working on now?

-The current version (0.2.10) is very stable, so I am working as a freelancer again :-)  I am going to continue on this project in one month (September, 2015).
+The current version (0.2.10) is very stable, so I am working as a [freelancer](https://www.upwork.com/users/~01775e7dda9bcc845d) again :-)  I am going to continue on this project in one month (September, 2015).

 ## What is in the ToDo list?